 - If you do not get this in place, your Direct Debit will be cancelled and you will need to tax the vehicle

-We'd got a very short break away with the fibre glass shed booked (just three days, first weekend free for months!) due to set off Friday morning.
+We'd got a very short break away with the caravan booked (just three days, first weekend free for months!) due to set off Friday morning.
 I checked the status of the car online, and whilst it showed the valid MOT (which it had done from the 28th) it also said "untaxed".
 So, as we were setting off more or less right away (and passing through Nottingham, home of many vehicle checking cameras) we panicked little.
 Gill rang the bank who said that the DD was still in place, but hadn't gone through, and I phoned DVLA, where the third person I was passed to assured me that we would be OK, and that the DD probably wouldn't be actioned until the next working day (Monday 4th) as apparently it can take 5 working days from the MOT being updated.
 They said I'd get an email notification.

 So, on the Monday, checked the status again and still showing as untaxed.
 Then, Tuesday 5th, got the email and the DVLA site showed it as taxed.
 Phew!